Thermography Heat Imaging

 potential problems 8-10 years earlier than traditional screening methods.
 It

 takes many years for a tumor to grow.
 Detect it early enough so you can DO

-something about it, nutritionally, hormonally and by reducing inflammation
+something about it, nutritionally, hormonally and by reducing

 Safe Breast Cancer Screening Test Your Doctor

 You may not know it, but there’s

 a tool available right now – today -- to help you identify the conditions

 and diseases that could be growing inside you, symptom-less and seemingly